jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_conditions.rst

            └── return False
            return self.is_citizen

-* I add a git_ commit message in the new terminal_
+* I add a git_ commit message in the other terminal_

   .. code-block:: python
     :emphasize-lines: 1-2